I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_transparentblt.md

 ## Members

-`Color`

-[in] Specifies the physical transparent color in the source surface, in 32-bit ARGB unsigned pixel format (as defined by the D3DDDIFMT_A8R8G8B8 value of the <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a> enumeration).
-Any pixels on the source surface that match the transparent color that is specified by <b>Color</b> are not copied.

-`DstAllocationIndex`

-[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.
+`SrcRect`

+[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be copied.
+This rectangle is specified in the coordinate system of the source surface and is defined by two points: upper left and lower right.
+The two points that define the rectangle are always well ordered.

+For more information, see the Remarks section.

 `DstRect`